COPA-DATA/zenonLogicAPI/README.md

 ## Next major steps

 - [ ] Refactor the serializer:
-  - [ ] Implement unit tests before refactoring:
+  - [#] IN PROGRESS - Implement unit tests before refactoring:
     This project came from a POC and grew too quickly without unit tests.
     Although the code needs cleanup, it is already used for several projects, so unit tests are crucial.
   - [ ] Actual refactoring